ric2b/Vivaldi-browser/chromium/docs/dangling_ptr_guide.md

 ### Fallback solution

-As a last resort, when the situation is perfectly understood, and you believe it is better to let the pointer to dangle, the raw_ptr can be annotated with `DisableDanglingPtrDetection`.
+As a last resort, when the situation is perfectly understood, and you believe it is better to let the pointer dangle, the raw_ptr can be annotated with `DisableDanglingPtrDetection`.
 A comment explaining why this is safe must be added.